Angel investors typically have many questions about participating vs non-participating liquidation preferences.

 There are two main types of liquidation preferences: participating and non-participating.

-Participating preferences allow investors to share in any remaining proceeds after their initial investment has been returned, while non-participating preferences do not give them this right.
-In addition, some investments may have multiple tiers with different levels of protection depending on how much money was invested initially or what type of security was purchased (e.g., preferred stock vs common stock).
+Participating liquidation preference allows investors to share in any remaining proceeds after their initial investment has been returned, while non-participating liquidation preference does not give them this right.
+In addition, some investments may have multiple tiers with different levels of protection depending on how much money was invested initially or what type of security was purchased (e.g., participating vs non participating preferred stock).

 Advantages and Disadvantages of Liquidation Preference